aalennku/ANNC-ASSCC/Readme.txt

     to your $PATH$ environment and $path_to_ur_caffe/python$ to your $PYTHONPATH$ environment.

 2. User should copy the files paviaU.mat and paviaU_gt.mat to ./data/  .
-3. Please cite the following paper in your publications if this codes help your research:
+3. Please cite the following paper in your publications if the codes help your research:
 @article{guo2017spectral,
   title={Spectral-Spatial Feature Extraction and Classification by ANN Supervised with Center Loss in Hyperspectral Imagery}, author={Guo, Alan JX and Zhu, Fei},